swaptacular/swpt_debtors/README.md

 3. [OAuth 2.0] authorization server, which authorizes clients' requests to the [Simple Issuing Web API].
-There is a plethora of popular Oauth 2.0 server implementations which can be used.
-Normally, they maintain their own user database, and go together with some UI for user registration, and login.
+There is a plethora of popular Oauth 2.0 server implementations.
+Normally, they maintain their own user database, and go together with UI for user registration, login, and authorization consent.

-Also, to increase security and performance, it is highly recommended that you configure a reverse Web-proxy server (like [nginx]), beteen your clients and the [Simple Issuing Web API] server.
+To increase security and performance, it is highly recommended that you configure a reverse Web-proxy server (like [nginx]) beteen your clients and the [Simple Issuing Web API] server.

 Configuration